ramrodo/katacoda-scenarios/demo/intro.md

 [Meshery](https://meshery.io/) is the service mesh management plane which offers lifecycle, configuration, and performance management of service meshes and their workloads.

-This session aims to provide a walkthrough on how to configure, set up and run Meshery locally and demonstrate the Meshery architecture.
-Once Meshery is set up, it can be extended to:
+This session aims to provide a walkthrough on how to configure, set up and run Meshery.Once Meshery is set up, it can be extended to:

 - Support and manage the performance of your service mesh and its workloads